 MANN, Hugh H. 1890.
 Private.
 Discharged 4/03/1919.
 Entitled to British War and Victory Medal.

 MANSFIELD, Wilfred Stephen.
 Second Lieutenant KEH.
 Major 8th Hussars.
 Embarked for France 27/06/1915.
-Awarded 1914/15 Star, British War Medal and Victory Medal.
-Medals applied for from an address in Cambridge, England in 1921.
 Born Apr 1894 in Cambridge where he died in Dec 1968.
+Awarded 1914/15 Star trio which he applied for from Cambridge, England in 1921.

 MARGUTTI, Chartrey Louis Henry.
 1076.
 Private.
 Enlisted 6/05/1915 and discharged 22/09/1915 due to sickness and did not serve overseas.
-Awarded Silver War Badge 19192 as sole entitlement.
+Awarded Silver War Badge 19192 as his sole entitlement.

 MARKS, L. H. Master of the King's Colonials Lodge.
 Stepped down as Master in Dec 1939.
 (Old Comrades Bulletin No. 8, 1940).
 No record of service with KEH in the Great War and could have been pre-war and/or a member of the King's Colonials.

 MARR, James (Jimmy) Edward.
 1511.
 Corporal.
 2nd Section 1st Troop 'C' Squadron.
 Wounded in the defence of Vieille Chapelle 9-11/04/1918.
 Discharged 23/05/1919.
 Anglo-Argentinian Railway staff.
 Born in Cuba and attended re-union in South America in 1946.
-Awarded British War Medal and Victory Medal.
+Awarded British War and Victory Medals.

 MARRIOT, Charles.
 526. Acting Corporal.
 Enlisted 10/08/1914 and entered France 21/04/1915.
 Discharged 26/03/1919.
 Promoted to Lance Corporal 21/10/1915.
 Born in 1875 in Brackley, Northampton.
 Prior service with 5th Lancers as Private 4618 having enlisted 7/02/1895 and served until discharged 6/02/1907.
 Served in India and South Africa where he was slightly wounded at the Defense of Ladysmith.
 Entitled to Queen's South Africa Medal with Elandslaagte and Defense of Ladysmith clasps.
 Awarded 1914/15 Star trio which is held in a private collection.

 MARSH, Joseph George.
 1374.
 Private.
 Enlisted 7/01/1915 and discharged 28/03/1915 due to sickness.
-Awarded Silver War Badge 98006 and as did not serve overseas not entitled to WW1 service medals.
+Awarded Silver War Badge 98006 and as he did not serve overseas, he was not entitled to Great War Service Medals.

 MARSHALL, John C. D/16406.
 Private KEH.
 Transferred as Private, Corps of Dragoons then Private, Army Service Corps ES/50319 then Private, Scottish Horse 395418.
 Discharged 7/07/1919.
 Entitled to British War and Victory Medals.

 MARSHALL, Julis Thomas.
 1704.
-Serjeant KEH, Transferred as a Serjeant, Machine Gun Corps 105385.
+Serjeant KEH, Transferred as a Serjeant, Machine Gun Corps (MGC) 105385.
 Discharged 24/03/1919.
 Entitled to British War and Victory Medals named to MGC.

 MARTIN, Archibald Roland.
 1699.
 Acting Serjeant KEH.
-Transferred as Acting Serjeant Machine Gun Corps 105386.
+Transferred as Acting Serjeant, Machine Gun Corps (MGC) 105386.
 Discharged 15/02/1919.
-Entitled to British War Medal and Victory Medals named to MGC.
+Entitled to British War and Victory Medals named to MGC.

 MARTIN, O. N. 48.
 Staff Serjeant

 MARTIN, William Henry Ernest.
 1462.
 Private.
 Commissioned as a Lieutenant, East Surrey Regiment 7/06/1916.
 Served with South African Burger Forces in 1915.
 Returned to England to enlist from Transvaal, South Africa.
-Applied for British War Medal as sole entitlement.
+Applied for British War Medal as his sole entitlement.

 MARTINGELL, Frederick John.
 1610.
 Wounded at defence of Vieille Chapelle.
 Discharged 14/02/1919.
 Born in Kenley Surrey, England and living in Wandsworth, London on 1919 census.